 Take the Stress out of IBS

 Do you experience symptoms of Irritable Bowel Syndrome or a stressed stomach?
-Are you looking for tips to regulation your digestion?
-This 5-week program facilitated by Lindzie O'Reilly and Kathy Somers runs each fall and winter semester.
-You can find more information on Kathy's website
+Are you looking for tips to regulate your digestion?
+This 4-week program facilitated by Lindzie O'Reilly and Kathy Somers runs every semester.
+You can find more information on Kathy's website.

-Interested in learning new cooking skills to help improve your food habits?
+Are you interested in learning new cooking skills to improve your food habits?
 For just $3, you'll prepare and eat fun and delicious recipes.
-No prior cooking experience is required.
-Registration is required - please register on GryphLIFE.
-All classes are held in MINS 214
+No prior cooking experience is necessary.
+Registration is required; please register at GryphLIFE.
+All classes are held in MINS 214.
+Check back for upcoming classes.

 One-to-one Nutrition Appointments